 |WISDOM -TREE.COM||THE BODHI -TREE MEDITATION|

-This site introduces an advanced Buddhist spiritual practice called the Bodhi-Tree meditation.
 Hidden or lost teachings are called Termas in Tibetan Buddhism and these texts allow for continuing revelation in the tradition.
 The Bodhi-Tree practice described at this site can be considered a Terma - the recovery of a lost teaching.
 There are many ways that termas are legitmated in institutional Buddhism.
 This teaching is not currently a part of any modern Buddhist lineage.

 The Bodhi-Tree (or Wisdom-Tree) is a set of four distinct Buddhist meditations.
 Each meditation is based on an insight that the historical Buddha was said to have experienced as he sat under the Bodhi-Tree more than twenty-four centuries ago.
 According to Buddhist tradition, the hours before the Buddha's enlightenment were divided into four watches or periods of the night.
 During each watch, the Buddha experienced a specific set of insights or revelations.
 During the last watch, as the morning star appeared on the horizon at dawn, the Buddha entered Nirvana.

-Many modern Buddhist lineages have not emphasized the importance of these stages as the pattern that the Buddha followed to reach liberation.
-However, his stages of liberation are an example for all who seek liberation, and in the past, there have been important teachings based on these stages that have been lost.
+Modern Buddhist lineages have not emphasized the importance of these stages as the pattern that the Buddha followed to reach liberation.
+However, his stages of liberation are an example for all who seek liberation, and in the past, there have been important teachings based on these stages.

 The Four Watches of the Night